IBM/ubiquity/README.md

  * CES NFS (Scalable and Clustered NFS Exports)

 POSIX and NFS Volumes are be created separately by choosing the 'spectrum-scale' volume driver or the 'spectrum-scale-nfs' volume driver.
 Note that POSIX volumes are not accessible via NFS, but, NFS volumes are accessible via POSIX.
 To make a POSIX volume accessible via NFS, simply create the volume using the 'spectrum-scale-nfs' driver using the same path or fileset name.

+### Ubiquity Access to IBM Spectrum Scale
+Currently there are 2 different ways for Ubiquity to manage volumes in IBM Spectrum Scale.
+ * Direct access - In this setup, Ubiquity will directly call the IBM Spectrum Scale CLI (e.g., 'mm' commands).
+This means that Ubiquity must be deployed on a node that can directly call the CLI.
+ * ssh - In this setup, Ubiquity uses ssh to call the IBM Spectrum Scale CLI that is deployed on another node.
+This avoids the need to run Ubiquity on a node that is part of the IBM Spectrum Scale cluster.
+For example, this would also allow Ubiquity to run in a container.

 ## Roadmap